kprotty/kprotty.github.io/_posts/2022-11-4-simple-scalable-unbounded-queue.md

 The thread which wins the race for installing the new buffer will know how many other threads saw/accessed the old buffer from the overflowed index.
 It will then *increment* (the opposite of others) that amount from the old buffer's `.pending`.
 This will cancel out the decrements from the losing producers as well as the consumer which represents the winner's count.
 Any thread which changes `.pending` to 0 will be the one to free the buffer.

 One final edge case is when there is no *"old buffer"*.
-This happens for the first enqueue by the proudcers.
+This happens for the first enqueue by the producers.
 Here, the losing producers just retry FAA without doing anything and the winning producer increments the `.pending` count with 1 instead to account for and cancel out the consumer doing the same when it finds the next buffer.

 I cannot overstate how simple and effective of an idea this is.
 A single atomic RMW operation is used to both reserve a slot to write *AND* to increment a reference count to track active users.
 In the paper, their algorithm is actually *multi-consumer* so it does a few more tricks to make concurrent reclamation work but the idea is the same.